jpaetsch/LEDsReceiver/README.md

 Download .ino Arduino file onto the Arduino board with a HC-05 Bluetooth module.
 Connect via Bluetooth with a phone with the app installed to control the LED lightstrip.

 ## Potential Improvements
-Just getting started on this project; will update the REAME eventually with what can be improved on.
+Just getting started on this project; will update the README eventually with what can be improved on.

 ## Technologies
+* API 28: Android 9.0 (Pie)
 * MEGA2560 (not official Arduino but same hardware) board
 * HC-05 Bluetooth module
 * WS2812B LED lights